eh3rrera/ocpj17-book/ch03a.md

     }
 }
 ```
-  - This option is incorrect for a couple of reasons.
-First, `protected` is not a valid access modifier for enums at the top level.
-Enums can be `public` or package-private (no modifier).
-Second, the `printDirection()` method is missing a visibility modifier, and it appears to be intended as a private method (which would also be incorrect as it wouldn't be callable from outside the enum itself), but the syntax is incorrect as it lacks the `void` return type.
+  - This option is incorrect for two reasons.
+First, `protected` is not a valid access modifier for a top-level enum, top-level enums can only be `public` or package-private (no modifier).
+Second, `printDirection()` method is missing a return type (e.g., `void`).

 - **D)**
 ```java